 When a non-resident sells a property one major consideration is the fact that 3% of the purchase price will be retained by the purchaser who is obliged to pay it to the tax office on account of the seller's Capital Gains Tax liability.
 This is something different from the plus-valía which is also payable by the seller and is based upon the increase of the value of the land over the period of ownership.

-These funds are not held by the notary but by the purchaser who must pay the amount withheld to AEAT on form 211 within one month of the date of the transaction.
+These funds are not held by the notary but by the purchaser who must pay the amount withheld to AEAT on form 211 within one month of the date of the transaction although a notary will sometimes take care of this procedure and add it to his bill.
 The purchaser must give a copy of the form 211, bearing the bank endorsement showing that the payment has been made, to the vendor who then has three months from the date of payment of the retention to AEAT to submit a Capital Gains Tax declaration on form 210.

 Expenses inherent to the original purchase can be added to the purchase price and expenses inherant to the sale can be deducted from the sale price including the agent's fee as long as properly receipted invoices are available.
 These expenses must be inherent to the purchase and sale respectively and cannot include cost of routine maintenance of the property.
 Major building works which may have been carried out during the period of ownership and have been made subject of an 'escritura de obra nueva' may also be taken into account and the capital gain calculated separately but on the same form.
 Capital Gains tax is then payable on the overall profit at 19%.